studioLaCosaNostra/blog/source/_posts/how-to-retrieve-information-from-adsense-about-the-current-account-balance.md

     path: title-image.png
 ---

+I create this post because maybe there is someone else in the world who wants to create program to receive information about the earnings of AdSense for their own purposes but does not yet know how to begin.
+Below I am describing the exact process of how to obtain this data in a quick and efficient way.

 Unfortunately, Adsense requires you to log via OAuth to get Adsense account informations.
 For this purpose, we will use the keys generated on [Google Adsense Management API site](https://developers.google.com/adsense/management/getting_started).
 On this site just **click** that button.
 ![Register your app button](how-to-retrieve-information-from-adsense-about-the-current-account-balance/register-your-app-button.png)